AbdelrhmanNile/face_search/README.md

   1. MTCNN for face detection,
  2. FaceNet for face embeddings,
  3. DBscan for organizing the faces into clusters,
- 4. fiass for searching the clusters for a specific face.
+ 4. faiss for searching the clusters for a specific face.

 ## Installation
 to reproduce the development environment, use PDM